11BelowStudio/HECC-IT/Summer background preparation work/Research/tool research/storyspace research.md

                 * Can be used to implement 'shark links':
                     * if these have fulfilled requirements, user is automatically sent to them
             * $Visits
-                * Counter of how many times a certain note has been visited
+                * Counter of how many times a certain node has been visited
             * $OnVisit
-                * Action that may be performed once a note is visited
+                * Action that may be performed once a node is visited